astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment logs

-Returns logs from the given Deployment component.
+Returns logs from your Airflow Deployment's Scheduler, Webserver, and Celery Workers.

 ### Usage